 In July 2014, the International Accounting Standards Board ("IASB") completed the final phase of its project to replace IAS 39, the current standard on the recognition and measurement of financial instruments.
 IFRS 9 is now the new standard, which sets out the recognition and measurement requirements for financial instruments and some contracts to buy or sell non-financial items.
 IFRS 9 proposes a single model of classifying and measuring financial assets and liabilities, and provides for only two classification categories: amortized cost and fair value.
 Hedge accounting requirements have also been updated in the new standard and are now more aligned with the risk management activities of an entity.
 IFRS 9 is effective for annual periods beginning on or after January 1, 2018.
-Early adoption is permitted; however, if an entity elects to apply this standard early, it must disclose that fact and apply all of the requirements in this standard at the same time.
+The current accounting treatment of financial instruments complies with the IFRS 9 requirements.
+The adoption of IFRS 9 will not have a significant impact on the financial statements other than some additional disclosures.

 IFRS 15, Revenue from Contracts with Customers, was issued by the IASB in May 2014 to replace IAS 15, Construction Contracts, IAS 18, Revenue, International Financial Reporting Interpretations Committee ("IFRIC") 13, Customer Loyalty Programs, IFRIC 15, Agreements for the Construction of Real Estate, IFRIC 18, Transfers of Assets from Customers and SIC-31, Revenue - Barter Transactions Involving Advertising Services.
 IFRS 15 provides a single, principles based five-step model to be applied to all contracts with customers, replacing the multiple rules in IAS 15, IAS 18, IFRIC 13, IFRIC 15 and Standard Interpretations Committee ("SIC") 31, and has an effective date of January 1, 2018.
+The current accounting treatment of revenue from contracts with customers complies with the IFRS 15 requirements.
+The adoption of IFRS 15 will not have a significant impact on the financial statements other than some additional disclosures.

 IFRS 16, Leases, was issued by the IASB on January 2016.
 This standard is required to be applied for accounting periods beginning on or after January 1, 2019, with early adoption permitted if IFRS 15 has also been applied.
+The Partnership does not have leases; therefore, IFRS 16 does not apply.